MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-auditing/manage/advanced-security-audit-policy-settings/Audit-Other-Policy-Change-Events.md

 These other activities in the Policy Change category that can be audited include:

--   Trusted Platform Module \(TPM\) configuration changes.
+-   Trusted Platform Module (TPM) configuration changes.

--   Kernel\-mode cryptographic self tests.
+-   Kernel-mode cryptographic self tests.

 -   Cryptographic provider operations.